 The most fuss-free way of going about this issue is to send a letter.
 DoNotPay can help you generate an efficient letter in no time.
-All you need to do is access the app either through your web browser or iOS device, and give us some basic information about yourself, such as:
+All you need to do is access the app through your web browser, and give us some basic information about yourself, such as:

 - Your full name

 - Your email